influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.4/concepts/glossary.md

 ## field value
 The value part of the key-value pair that makes up a field.
-Field values are the actual data; they can be strings, floats, integers, or booleans.
+Field values are the actual data; they can be strings, floats, integers, or Booleans.
 A field value is always associated with a timestamp.

 Field values are not indexed - queries on field values scan all points that match the specified time range and, as a result, are not performant.